opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ### OpenTelemetry trace source

 The [OpenTelemetry source]({{site.url}}{{site.baseurl}}/data-prepper/configuration/processors/otel-trace-raw/) accepts trace data from the OpenTelemetry Collector.
-The source follows the [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/protocol).
-The source officially supports transport over gRPC and the use of industry-standard encryption (TLS/HTTPS).
+The source follows the [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/protocol) and officially supports transport over gRPC and the use of industry-standard encryption (TLS/HTTPS).

 ### Processor

 There are three processors for the trace analytics feature:

-* *otel_trace_raw* - The *otel_trace_raw* processor receives a collection of [Span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/trace/Span.java) records from [*otel-trace-source*]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sources/otel-trace/), and performs stateful processing, extracting, and filling in trace-group-related fields.
+* *otel_trace_raw* - The *otel_trace_raw* processor receives a collection of [span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/trace/Span.java) records from [*otel-trace-source*]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sources/otel-trace/), and performs stateful processing, extraction, and completion of trace-group-related fields.
-* *otel_trace_group* - The *otel_trace_group* processor fills in the missing trace-group-related fields in the collection of [Span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
+* *otel_trace_group* - The *otel_trace_group* processor fills in the missing trace-group-related fields in the collection of [span](https://github.com/opensearch-project/data-prepper/blob/fa65e9efb3f8d6a404a1ab1875f21ce85e5c5a6d/data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
-* *service_map_stateful* - The *service_map_stateful* processor performs the required preprocessing for trace data and builds metadata to display the `service-map` dashboards.
+* *service_map_stateful* – The *service_map_stateful* processor performs the required preprocessing for trace data and builds metadata to display the `service-map` dashboards.

 ### OpenSearch sink

-We have a generic sink that writes data to OpenSearch as the destination.
+OpenSearch provides a generic sink that writes data to OpenSearch as the destination.
 The [OpenSearch sink]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sinks/opensearch/) has configuration options related to the OpenSearch cluster, such as endpoint, SSL, username/password, index name, index template, and index state management.

 The sink provides specific configurations for the trace analytics feature.
 These configurations allow the sink to use indexes and index templates specific to trace analytics.
 The following OpenSearch indexes are specific to trace analytics: